Hertswood academy image 19

 Key Stage 3

-At Key Stage 3, students explore the way in which writers use language to convey their ideas and respond to fiction, including poetry, prose and plays and non-fiction, from broadsheet newspapers to Twitter.
-They have opportunities to practise penning their own compositions and expressing their ideas eloquently and clearly.
+At Key Stage 3, students explore the way in which writers use language to convey their ideas and respond to fiction, including poetry, prose and plays and non-fiction, from broadsheet newspapers to blogs.
+They have opportunities to practise planning and creating their own compositions and expressing their ideas eloquently and clearly.

 Key Stage 4

 At Key Stage 4, students further develop their reading and writing skills to a more sophisticated level and apply those skills to GCSE language exam practice.
-They also begin studying the GCSE literature exam texts.
+They also begin studying the GCSE literature exam texts: Macbeth, A Christmas Carol, An Inspector Calls and the AQA Power and Conflict poetry anthology.

 Key Stage 5

-After GCSEs, students meeting the entry requirements may continue with A Level English Literature.
-This subject is extremely highly regarded at universities for a breadth of degree disciplines.
-The two year linear course covers prose, poetry and drama from the sixteenth century to the present day.
+After GCSEs, students meeting the entry requirements may continue with A Level English Literature or the combined A Level English Language and Literature.
+Both courses are extremely highly regarded at universities for the breadth of degree disciplines.
+The two year Literature linear course covers prose, poetry and drama from the sixteenth century to the present day.
+It explores different critical theories such as marxism, feminism and postcolonialism as well as exploring aspects of comedy and how writers use humour for effect.
 Students also undertake a non exam assessment forming 20% of the final mark.

 Year